mozilla/missioncontrol/README.md

 Contributing
 ------------

-We welcome contributions to mission control!
+We welcome contributions to Mission Control!
 Working on the UI component (see instructions immediately below) does not require any special access to Mozilla's internal systems.